mappiamo/mapi-geoCMS/doc/index.rst

 If this parameter missing or NULL, the default hashtag is 'tourism'.
 With meta name 'hashtag-instagram' can be overwite the deafult hashtag to anything else.

+.. note:: If you use meta to define instagram hashtag instead of template, you can get images several hashtags on all documents where 'hashtag-instagram' have value.

 Onemeta box
 -----------